 Jira enables users to seamlessly log tasks and information.

 There’s no need to drop a colleague an email to let them know that a task has become available for them.
-It’s all tracked and logged automatically.
+It’s all tracked and logged automatically through workflows.

 This way you’ll be mapping how tasks are processed and dealt with while wiping out redundancy.